-Do not put pressure on your eyelashes:
+Do not put pressure on your Eyelashes

 Avoid eye contact or make use of a machine-driven eyelash curler.
 There are a variety of eyelash extensions on the market.
 The wide variety of options is ideal for creating a look that’s distinctive to you.
 Alongside the various kinds, the techniques of each salon are different.
 It is possible to use our guide to help prior to asking salons about more details and you’ll discover much more when you talk with the Pro.

-There is no need to know everything to know what you prefer will help you begin conversations with a lash specialist.
+There is no need to know everything knowing what you prefer will help you begin conversations with a lash specialist.
 When you’re ready, get in touch with a Pro to receive all of your questions answered, understand what to expect, and receive expert advice in choosing the perfect eyelash extensions.

 - Do not let them get wet for the first 24 hours following the application.
 This allows the adhesive to fully cure.

 - Avoid products that contain oil as they could degrade adhesive.
 Avoid using chlorine or saltwater.